Citizenships and PSHE

 At Key Stage 4, pupils are given one lesson a week in PSHE and Citizenship, covering the whole Citizenship Curriculum alongside the learning of important life skills and knowledge using resources and training delivered via outside agencies.
-During this time pupils will learn basic life saving first aid through the Heart Foundation’s Heart Start programme, understand the importance of a career through a work placement arranged by our Careers Advisor and will learn about sex and relationships through the Apause programme.
+During this time pupils will learn basic life saving first aid through the Heart Foundation’s Heart Start programme, understand the importance of careers and will learn about sex and relationships through the Apause programme.

 Citizenship is a subject that goes far beyond Citizenship lessons.
 Some of the Citizenship curriculum is also delivered in conjunction with Religious Studies, Geography and History, subjects that teach many of the topics that help pupils learn about what makes a good citizen.

 Of course, Citizenship and PSHE are subjects that go far beyond what is done in the classroom.
 Pupils are encouraged to become involved in the community and are supported in charity fundraising efforts throughout the year.